ibm-cloud-docs/databases-for-elasticsearch/connecting-ibmcloud-app.md

 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 - Update the services value to match  Cloud Foundry alias of your {{site.data.keyword.databases-for-elasticsearch}} deployment.

 If you have an existing application that you are just adding a Cloud Databases deployment to, then you probably already have a `manifest.yml`.
-In that case, you just need to be sure to add the alias of your deployment under `services`.
+In that case, be sure to add the alias of your deployment under `services`.

 You can verify that the services are connected by navigating to the _Connections_ panel.
 If the deployment and the application are connected, the connection shows up in both services.